DouglasLawes/CplusplusCode/README.md

 # CplusplusCode
 This repository refers to my C++ coding courseworks as part of my degree, which can be provided upon request.
 See below for a brief description of their subject matter.
+I additionally have a statistical research project coded in R that can be made available upon request.

 The first .zip file is the first of two courseworks in my most recent programming module during my master's degree, where I produced a 2D Finite Difference solver to answer specific questions given (cannot provide questions).
 I achieved 81% (strong first) on this coursework.